World-Architects/event-sourcing/readme.md

 The event store system that this library is using is https://eventstore.org/ and using the [Prooph](https://github.com/prooph) client libraries ([Async](https://github.com/prooph/event-store-client), [HTTP](https://github.com/prooph/event-store-http-client)) to communicate with it.

+## Requirements

+The default event store implementation that library uses is the event store from https://eventstore.org.
+Make sure you installed it and it is running properly.
+Consult the [documentation](https://eventstore.org/docs/) if you need to know how to set it up.

 ## Installation

 Add it via composer to your project